 Note: Change the highlighted value to some Item Description of your choice to filter the PO Record that you would be creating in ERP Cloud later.
-This is important as to filter your PO because multiple Users would be be creating PO Event flows.
+This is important as to filter your PO because multiple Users would be creating PO Event flows.